huawei-noah/SMARTS/zoo/CONTRIBUTING.md

-# How to contribute to policy zoo
+# How to Contribute to the Policy Zoo

-Welcome to contribute to the policy zoo.
-There are a few guidelines to help you to submit your work.
+Contained in this file are a few guidelines to help you contribute.
+As always, contributions of all kinds are welcome and, in particular, the utility of SMARTS is greatly enhanced by contributions to the diversity of the SMARTS policy zoo.

 ## Getting Started